conan-io/docs/reference/config_files/profiles.rst

 [platform_requires]
 +++++++++++++++++++

+.. include:: ../../common/experimental_warning.inc

 This section allows the user to redefine requires of recipes replacing them with platform-provided dependencies, this means that Conan will not try to download the reference and will assume that it is installed in your system and ready to be used.

-For example, if the zlib library is already installed in your
+For example, if the zlib library is already installed in your system:

 .. code-block:: text
     :caption: *myprofile*